Preventing outgoing DDoS

-Domain Name System (DNS) is a commonly used protocol to perform DDoS attacks because of its UDP based protocol and lack of security features by default.
+Domain Name System (DNS) is a commonly used protocol to perform DDoS attacks because of its UDP-based protocol and lack of security features by default.
 DNS amplification attacks almost always take advantage of open resolvers.
-An open resolver is a DNS server that answers queries for a domain name without restrictions: anybody on the Internet can query it and it will answers.
+An open resolver is a DNS server that answers queries for a domain name without restrictions: anybody on the Internet can query it and it will answer.
 This makes it particularly troublesome as a spoofed IP address that will generate a reflection attack.

 In addition to that, a DNS reply is usually larger than its corresponding query.
 Therefore, DNS can be used to have an amplification effect.

 To configure securely your DNS server, proceed as follows:

 - Do not run an open DNS resolver on the Internet.
 Restrict your DNS server to answer only requests coming from your IP range.

 - Do not enable recursion on your DNS server

 - If you need recursion, limit the authorized range of IPs that can perform those requests.

 - Enable RateLimiting of queries and answers from your authoritative DNS